 Departure Option 2: Transfer from Trinidad to the Jose Martí International Airport in Havana (4.5-hour drive) after breakfast.
 Must be a flight 3:00 pm or later

-or you able to add a post night in Havana.
+Departure option 3 You can opt for an additional overnight in Havana and depart the following day.
+Additional costs apply.
+You would stop in Santa Clara.
 We are able to make arrangements for the additional night and transfer to the airport the following day.

 Cuba is special, you will often hear this said by Cubans and visitors who have traveled to the island and you will soon understand why.
 It is because Cuba tends to be very different to other areas of the Caribbean or world that you may have travelled.
 The country’s buildings and infrastructure are generally old and may not have been maintained to an acceptable standard.
 Elevators, A/C, Internet often break down or are not working.
 Water pressure and hot water can be minimal, in general things happen slowly.
 Cuba is an amazing place to visit but western expectations should be left at home and a sense of adventure should be your guide.

 If you would like to get some background information about the history and politics of Cuba, check out The Cuba Libre Story on Netflix.
 This documentary series recounts the tumultuous history of Cuba, a nation of foreign conquest, freedom fighters and Cold War political machinations.

 A valid passport with minimum 6 months validity, this rule is set by the airlines.
 You are required to show your passport at all accommodations even at casas particulars.

 A tourist card (¨visa¨) is required for travel to Cuba.
 JetBlue and Delta Airlines allow you to purchase the tourist card when you check in for your flight at your layover destination (last point of departure from the US).
 It is important that you keep the tourist card in a safe place, as it is necessary to show it upon departure from the country.